-Area of flat damp woodland adjacent to River North Esk and cycle path along disused railway.
+People with woods & trees Area of flat damp woodland adjacent to River North Esk and cycle path along disused railway.
 Dominted by old sycamore coppice, willow and birch with occassional alder and beech.
 Elder is present in the shrub layer and ground flora is dominated by buckler ferns, lesser celandine, wood sorrel, opposite leaved golden saxifrage, pignut, tufted hair-grass, bugle, moschatel, wood avens and pick-a-back (Tolmiea menziesii).
-T.menziesii is spreading and becoming more dominant, replacing the native species that should be more common in this woodland.
+Pick-aback is spreading and becoming more dominant, replacing the native species that should be more common in this woodland.There are no footpaths running through this sub-compartment.